 - The practice of planting two or more crops for harvest in the same year on the same acreage is generally recognized by agricultural experts (including organic agricultural experts) for the area;

 - The second or additional crops are customarily planted after the first insured crop for harvest on the same acreage in the same year in the area;

 - Additional coverage insurance offered under the authority of the Federal Crop Insurance Act is available in the county on the two or more crops that are double-cropped; and

 - You provide records showing the number of acres double-cropped in 2 of the last 4 years that the first insured crop was planted.

 How to proceed

-The first step for farmers is to contact your crop insurance agent and review your policy and options before making a decision.
+The first step is to contact your crop insurance agent and review your policy and options before making a decision.

 Keep good records from the beginning.
 Good documentation is key to receiving prevented planting payments.
 Work with your crop insurance agent to determine the documentation needed.